Updated February 19th, 2020.

 If you’re a tampon user, you might want to stock up on these before your backpacking trip.
 Although they tend to be available in most places, there is less variety than you are probably used to and they can be expensive.
 Pads are widely available.

-For stress-free periods that don’t depend on local pharmacies, why not try a menstrual cup?
+For stress-free periods that don’t depend on local pharmacies, why not try a menstrual cup such as the Mooncup?
 This reusable alternative is a far better alternative for the environment and can last for up to 10 years!

 It seems to be fairly easy to buy the contraceptive pill across South America.
 Countries such as Argentina and Bolivia do not require a prescription and it is possible to purchase different varieties of the pill at any pharmacy.
 The price depends on the brand but there are cheap options around.